How Chrome keeps your URL and search data private

 If you enter certain types of sensitive information in the address bar like passwords, local filenames or HTTPS URLs with paths, Chrome detects this.
 If Chrome determines that what you entered may contain sensitive information, it doesn't send the entered text for autocomplete suggestions.

-When you sync your browsing history to your Google Account, Google uses your browsing history to provide relevant search suggestions to Chrome.
-If you delete a URL from your browsing history, it doesn't influence your personalised suggestions any longer.
+If you sync your browsing history to your Google Account, Google uses your browsing history to provide relevant search suggestions to Chrome.
+If you delete a URL from your browsing history, it doesn't influence your personalised suggestions anymore.
 If you don't delete items in your browsing history, they're stored in your Google Account for up to one year based on your Google Account settings.

 In Incognito mode, Chrome doesn't send any information to your search engine until you select a suggestion.